Refugee, 11, plays piano at charity shop

 After spotting a piano in furniture charity shop Emmaus Potteries, the 11-year-old went in and started playing.

-He is now a regular and the shop has also helped find him a keyboard so he can practise at home.
+He's now become a regular and the shop has also helped find him a keyboard so he can practise at home.

 -